-The pandemic has taken a toll on mental health over the past year.
+The pandemic has taken a toll on mental health over the past two years.
 Help is needed now more than ever, and the demand for mental health services isn’t decreasing anytime soon.

 Maybe you’re one of the nearly 1 in 5 adults in the U.S. who has been living with a mental health disorder and the feelings you’re struggling with now aren’t new; or maybe this is the first time you’re experiencing anxiety or stress at this volume.
 Either way, the first step is clear: Ask for help.